Ruben1729/clover_ui/README.md

 Additionally, I'd like to build the GUI library such that the UI looks good by default.
 I'm personally not a fan of the style ImGUI and eGUI have adopted.
 Once again, these should be extremely easy to swap should the user want to apply their own styles.

 ## Future Work
-- [ ] Improve styles API to mimic CSS better (currently extremely annoying to do conditional styles)
-- [ ] Compute styles from classes and IDs
-- [ ] Allow users to overwrite event handlers
+- [ ] Allow users to handle events
 - [ ] Allow users to bind data to an element
 - [ ] Build more Element types:
   - [ ] Button